JohanDegraeve/xdripswift/xdrip/Transmitter/README.md

 can the cgm transmitter detect that a new sensor is placed ?
 Will return true only for Libre type of transmitters, eg MiaoMiao<br>
 If it returns true the the transmitter should also use newSensorDetected

+### <a name="address"></a>address

+This function is already implemented in the parent class BluetoothTransmitter, there's no need to implement it.

+### <a name="name"></a>name

+This function is already implemented in the parent class BluetoothTransmitter, there's no need to implement it.

+### <a name="startScanning"></a>startScanning

+This function is already implemented in the parent class BluetoothTransmitter, there's no need to implement it.

 ## <a name="extendclassbuetoothtransmitter"></a>extend class BluetoothTransmitter